Planning to start meditation? Here are some tips.

 If meditation feels good for part of the time and the rest is fidgeting, the meditation win is to observe the mind wanting to escape.

-To establish yourself in a meditation practice, it is better to have a
+Remember… to establish a practice it is better to have these things sorted

 Meditation is Practice and Practice is Meditation